 Popular Canadian pop singer.
 The most famous Canadian singers and singers

-Starting with American and British rock and roll in the middle of the 20th century.
-Since then, Canada has had a significant impact on the development of modern popular music called rock.
-Canada has produced many of the genre's most significant bands and artists, contributing to the development of the most popular sub-genres, including pop rock, progressive rock, country rock, folk rock, hard rock, punk rock, and heavy metal. and indie rock.
+Starting with American and British rock and roll in the mid-20th century.
+Since then, Canada has had a significant influence on the development of modern popular music called rock.
+Canada has produced many of the genre's most significant bands and artists, contributing to some of the world's most popular subgenres, including pop rock, progressive rock, country rock, folk rock, hard rock, punk rock, and heavy metal. and indie rock.

 Story